aransys/quickgigs-django/design.md

 #### 1. User Feedback > Designer Preferences

 - Started with Bootstrap (familiar to developer)
-- Users complained about generic appearance
+- Feedback indicated generic appearance was unprofessional
 - Migrated to Tailwind for better customization
-- Result: 37% increase in satisfaction
+- Result: More professional appearance and improved user feedback

 #### 2. Performance is a Design Feature